libp2p/observer-toolkit/README.md

 User interface for visualising libp2p introspection data.

-This [Lerna monorepo](https://github.com/lerna/lerna), managed with [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/), wwill (TBC) be published to NPM under a namespace allowing packages to be installed and used individually (e.g. `npm i @libp2p-introspection-ui/sdk`).
+This [Lerna monorepo](https://github.com/lerna/lerna), managed with [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/), will (TBC) be published to NPM under a namespace allowing packages to be installed and used individually (e.g. `npm i @libp2p-introspection-ui/sdk`).
 These packages comprise of:

 - [**`packages/sdk`**](tree/master/packages/sdk): _Status: needs extending, adding [filtering (WIP)](https://github.com/nearform/libp2p-introspection-ui/pull/4), more data structures, more base components including chart types and more input elements, and design improvements needed to the Timeline_.
 A Software Development Kit for building React components that consume and visualise LibP2P introspection data:
   - [`/components`](tree/master/packages/sdk/components): Base components which can be built on and extended. [**SDK components documentation**](docs/sdk/components/index.md)